Skip to main content

 Ventolin

-✅ Works: We will automatically keep the stock up to date on the system.
-For example, if you have 5 tablets and administer 1, the system will say you have 4 tablets left.
+✅ Works: The system will automatically update your stock.
+For example, if you have 5 tablets and give 1, it will show that you have 4 left.

-❌ Doesn't work: If it doesn't work, you can still enter stock manually in the app but the system will not be able to automatically count down for you.
+❌ Doesn't work: If expected stock doesn’t work, you can still enter stock manually in the app, but the system won’t automatically count it down for you.

-You can still count stock for custom medication, but this requires your team to enter these manually.
+You can still track stock for custom medication, but your team will need to enter it manually.

-Medication stock is plotted on a graph automatically every time a medication round is signed.
+Medication stock is automatically shown on a graph every time a medication round is signed and completed.

 To view the medication stock graph: